 New Order would evolve Joy Division’s sound and propel themselves into the limelight as they championed a brand new sonic disposition.
 While many would assume the addition of synthesisers and other electronics would dampen Hook’s contribution it only emboldened him as an artist.
 Well, have you ever known Hooky to back down from a scrap?

-So as it’s his birthday, we thought we would look back through our 10 favourite Joy Division and New Order songs and celebrate one of the greatest bassists rock and roll has ever seen.
+In a celebration of his brilliance, we thought we would look back through our 10 favourite Joy Division and New Order songs and celebrate one of the greatest bassists rock and roll has ever seen.

 1. ‘Love Will Tear Us Apart’ – Joy Division

 There isn’t much we can say about ‘Love Will Tear us Apart’ that you won’t already know.
 We could tell you how it continues to this day to offer a place of solace for the lonely or misunderstood.
 We could say how it remains a bittersweet moment of what could have been.
 But we thought it would be best to leave it to the Hook himself to share his feelings on the song.

 He told Louder Sound, “The great thing about being young as a musician is that you’re not overdrawn at the riff bank yet.
 You come up with a lot of riffs [seemingly] very quickly.
 As you get older, they come much slower.
 When we started off as Joy Division, every riff we came up with felt like a gift from God.”